HumanBrainProject/model-curation/README.md

 ### 5) Update the entries

 We then fix the entries manually in the Local database using a command-line tool.
-The tool works on a entry-by-entry basis for a `python update_DB --SheetID <ID> --key <KEY> --value <VALUE>`, not that `<VALUE>` can be either a name or an UUID.
+The tool works on a entry-by-entry basis for a `python update_DB --SheetID <ID> --key <KEY> --value <VALUE>`, not that `<VALUE>` can be either a name or an UUID in the Knowledge Graph.

 Let's illustrate the process with an example: